XueshiQiao/DianpingSDK/README.md

 ## Usage

 1. Add DianpingSDK folder to your project
-2. import DPObject.h to your source file
+2. Import DPObject.h to your source file

 See the demo for details.